KrishnaSathe/cssproject/README.md

 * **CSS3:** Used for all styling, layout, colors, and fonts.
     * **CSS Flexbox** and **CSS Grid** were heavily used to create the complex, responsive (and non-responsive) layouts.
     * **CSS Variables** were used to maintain a consistent color palette and spacing.
-* **JavaScript:** (Minimal) Intended for any future interactivity, such as a mobile menu toggle or a functional video play button.

 ---